nicholaschenai/ai-for-code/README.md

     - Towards Generating Functionally Correct Code Edits from Natural Language Issue Descriptions
     - Automated Repair of Programs from Large Language Models
     - Repair is nearly generation: Multilingual program repair with llms.
-- tool use
-    - On the effectiveness of pretrained models for api learning

 ### CODE4STRUCT: Code Generation for Few-Shot Structured Prediction from Natural Language
 [[Code](https://github.com/xingyaoww/code4struct)]